Read about the most famous mountains called the Rockies.

 Choose true or false:

-1. The Rocky Mountains are the largest mountain system in North America.
+1. The Rocky Mountains are the smallest mountain system in North America.

-2. Forests of pinon pines cover the lower slopes of the Southern Rockies.
+2. Forests of pinon pines cover the higher slopes of the Southern Rockies.

-3. The first Europeans to reach the Rockies were Spanish explorers.
+3. The first Europeans to reach the Rockies were French people.